 d.
 Take out a home equity line of credit

-If being a senior you have owned the home for a long time, or owe much less than the house is worth of, you may take out a loan against the home’s equity.
+If being a senior you have owned the home for a long time, or owe much less than the house is worthy of, you may take out a loan against the home’s equity.
 It is called a home equity line of credit (HELOC).
-By using this option, a homeowner may use his/her home equity and take out a line of credit when needed.
+By using this option, a homeowner may use his/her home equity to take out a line of credit when needed.
 Generally, HELOC comes with a low-interest rate, which is much lesser than a credit card.
 So, paying off credit card debt with the help of HELOC sounds like a good plan.

 e.
 Selling your assets

 Sometimes, selling off their valuable possessions or assets can help senior citizens to pay off debt.
 But it should be a last resort to manage their financial problems.
 Imagine you are selling your house, car, boat, or any other valuable possessions just for making debt payments, how would you feel?
 Being a senior citizen you might have an emotional bonding with your assets.
-So, when you need to sell them off, the impact on you can be traumatic.
+So when you need to sell them off, the impact on you can be traumatic.